Icy Road Safety.com - Prepare for Weather's Most Underrated Hazard

 Each of the following condition factors, when true, add to the baseline LCR value.
 The script does not apply these factors if the baseline LCR is zero (a no-QPF condition).

-• Below-freezing factor: If the 2m temperature is at or below freezing, the gridpoint's LCR value is increased by 1.
+- Below-freezing factor: If the 2m temperature is at or below freezing (32.9°F), the gridpoint's LCR value is increased by 1.
 Justification: Well-bonded ice layer begins forming on road surfaces when temperatures fall below freezing.

-• Temperature "sweet spot" range factor: If the 2m temperature is between 24°F and 29°F, the gridpoint's LCR value is increased by 2.
-Justification: A more solid bonding of an ice layer to a road surface occurs during temperatures below 29°F. With temperatures between 24°F and 29°F, vehicle traffic introduces a melting-refreezing cycle of falling/fallen precipitation on a road surface.
+- Temperature "sweet spot" range factor: If the 2m temperature is between 20°F and 29.9°F, the gridpoint's LCR value is increased by 2.
+Justification: A more solid bonding of an ice layer to a road surface occurs during temperatures below 29°F. With temperatures between 20°F and 29°F, vehicle traffic introduces a melting-refreezing cycle of falling/fallen precipitation on a road surface.
 The result is a uniform, well-bonded ice layer that is significantly more hazardous to drivers.
-NOTE: the 24°F lower bound is not used if the precipitation type is freezing rain.
+NOTE: the 20°F lower bound is not used if the precipitation type is freezing rain.

-• Regional de-icing capacity factor: If the gridpoint's location is at or south of the 35° latitude, the LCR value is increased by 1.
+- Regional de-icing capacity factor: If the gridpoint's location is at or south of the 35° latitude, the LCR value is increased by 1.
 If the gridpoint's location is at or south of the 34° latitude, the LCR value is increased by 2.
 If the gridpoint's location is at or south of the 33° latitude, the LCR value is increased by 3.
-Justification: Regions with reduced de-icing capacity suffer the greatest and most widespread hazardous conditions during subfreezing precipitation.
+Justification: Due to the relative infrequency of winter precipitation with southward extent in the southern third of the USA, de-icing capacity is significantly decreased in these regions.
+These regions with reduced de-icing capacity suffer the greatest and most widespread hazardous conditions during subfreezing precipitation.
 The driving public in these regions is also much less experienced with hazardous winter driving conditions.

-Freezing fog is indicated when QPF is zero, 2m temperature is at or below 31°F and 2m relative humidity is 99 percent or greater.
+Freezing fog is indicated when QPF is zero, 2m temperature is at or below 32°F and 2m relative humidity is 90 percent or greater.
 Freezing fog LCR values are not applied if QPF is greater than zero.
 At this time, the Regional de-icing capacity factor and Pre-existing winter weather watch/warning/advisory factor are not applied to a freezing fog LCR value.

 Numerical models: